fsegurai/ngx-markdown/README.md

 #### Sanitization

-As of ngx-markdown v17.0.0 **sanitization is enabled by default** and uses Angular `DomSanitizer` with `SecurityContext.HTML` to avoid XSS vulnerabilities.
+As of @fsegurai/ngx-markdown v17.0.0 **sanitization is enabled by default** and uses Angular `DomSanitizer` with `SecurityContext.HTML` to avoid XSS vulnerabilities.
 The `SecurityContext` level can be changed using the `sanitize` property when configuring `MarkdownModule`.

 ##### Using the `provideMarkdown` function